 Active transportation refers to any form of human-powered transportation: walking, cycling, wheelchair use, in-line skating, cross-country skiing, or skateboarding.
 There are many ways to engage in active transportation, such as walking to the bus stop or cycling to school/work.

-Supporting pedestrians: the City annually upgrades existing sidewalks and allocates funds to adding new sidewalks.
-There is also a Pedestrian Network Study, completed in 2004, that guides investment, policies, and programs in support of pedestrians.
+The City of Prince George performs annual upgrades of existing sidewalks and allocates funds to add new ones.
+A Pedestrian Network Study, completed in 2004, guides investment, policies, and programs to support pedestrians.